-The Sonoran state government is building a controversial pipeline (Independencia pipeline) that will connect the state's largest reservoir (Presa Novillo) on the Rio Yaqui with the state's capitol city of Hermosillo.
-Construction is well under way with the first water to be expected around the end of 2012.
+The Sonoran state government is building a controversial pipeline (Independencia pipeline) that will connect the state's largest reservoir (Presa Novillo) on the Rio Yaqui with the state's capital city of Hermosillo.
+Construction is well underway with the first water to be expected around the end of 2012.
 Projected cost of the project is $323.3 million U.S. dollars, but completion date and cost estimates may not hold.

 The heavy steel pipe used for the pipeline appears to be around 1.5 meters in diameter and is being burried in a trench around 3-6 meters in depth.